 The only likely result of hoarding food is, in the short term, to add to the already uncomfortable situation faced by our fellow citizens, particularly of those belonging to the elderly and other vulnerable populations.
 In the long term, the likely effect of hoarding is that food will go to waste, along with the huge amounts of labor and energy invested to produce it, and its associated GHG emissions.
 Indeed, food waste is very relevant in relation to climate change, representing a mind-boggling 4% of Germany’s total GHG emissions.
 On a global scale, if food waste were a country it would be the third-largest emitter.

 What is actually recommended?
 Keep calm and plan ahead

 Even before corona hoarding, people habitually bought more food than they used, some of which became surplus and the excess is eventually wasted.
 The corona crisis compounds this problem: people buy large amounts of fruits and vegetables, probably to keep healthy (try to get some fresh ginger in Berlin these days!), in addition to large amounts of staples and canned food.
 Often the purchases are not planned very well and only loosely relate to what people end up cooking.

 In the weeks to come many people will have more time at home, which could be used for slowing down and for self-reflection.
-This is definitely the time to show solidarity with vulnerable populations, to maximize social distancing, and to follow measures indicated by the authorities that can actually save lives.
-It is also the time to test new recipes, spend time cooking, maybe to try cutting back on meat and to test some of our new plant-based recipes.
-(We have decided to make our Climate Focus Cookbook available openly and free-of charge.)
+This is definitely the time to show solidarity with vulnerable populations, maximize social distancing, and follow measures indicated by the authorities that can actually save lives.
+It is also the time to test new recipes, spend time cooking, maybe try cutting back on meat, and test some of our new plant-based recipes.
+(We have decided to make our Climate Focus Cookbook available openly and free of charge.)